capaldo/boogiewoogie/README.md

 ![boogiewoogie](/media/boogiewoogieheader.png)

 # Description
-This theme for iTerm, vim, and cmus is inspired by the colors seen on Piet Mondrian's *Broadway Boogie Woogie* and *Victory Boogie Woogie*.
+This is a theme/configuration/dotfile that I'm currently using for iTerm, vim, and cmus is inspired by the colors seen on Piet Mondrian's *Broadway Boogie Woogie* and *Victory Boogie Woogie*.
 It's currently only is available in a dark mode variant.

 ## vim